brandly/twitter2snapchat-server/README.md

 ### contributing

-if someone's missing from the list, send me a pull request! each line in `handles.txt` contains a twitter handle, a space, and a corresponding snapchat handle. all characters are lowercase. no trailing whitespace.
+if someone's missing from the list, send me a pull request! each line in `handles.txt` contains a twitter handle, a space, and a corresponding snapchat handle. lines should be sorted alphabetically. all characters are lowercase. no trailing whitespace.

 ### development